deeplearning4j/deeplearning4j/compare-dl4j-torch7-pylearn.md

 ### <a name="cntk">CNTK</a>

 [**CNTK**](https://github.com/Microsoft/CNTK) is Microsoft's open-source deep-learning framework.
 The acronym stands for "Computational Network Toolkit."
 The library includes feed-forward DNNs, convolutional nets and recurrent networks.
 CNTK offers a Python API over C++ code.
 While CNTK appears to have a [permissive license](https://github.com/Microsoft/CNTK/blob/master/LICENSE.md), it has not adopted one of the more conventional licenses, such as ASF 2.0, BSD or MIT.
+This license does not apply to the method by which CNTK makes distributed training easy -- one-bit SGD -- which is not licensed for commercial use.

 ### <a name="dsstne">DSSTNE</a>